 It's been a year since the first official post on this page.
 Although that's technically not the accurate date, since I had to repost a few of my first reviews for format and platform changes, this still feels more like the milestone to me.

-I'm going to try my best to not overstate anything in this post - I'm still, like I was when I started, some relatively two-bit blogger with 4K view a month.
+I'm going to try my best to not overstate anything in this post - I'm still, like I was when I started, some relatively two-bit blogger with a few thousands readers a month.
 But, this feels a little unique to me for a couple reasons.

 A PR representative for Headroom's show in London reached out to me and offered me five tickets to give away to my readers.
 I highly recommend checking out the Indulgence Show's website, which has a lot more information about exactly who will be there - it's a long list.
 Below is an image that features all of the main companies that will be in attendance.